 Reports of incidents of concern and records from follow-up interviews will be stored digitally in a confidential file in the appropriate Year Head's Google Drive.
-If a report has been emailed from a teacher /parent to the Year Head then this is stored in the Year Head's email.
+If a written report has been emailed from a teacher /parent to the Year Head then this is stored in the Year Head's email.
 Any written reports presented as hard copies are stored securely in the locked Year Head office.
 Occasionally hard copies of working documents may be required while dealing with an issue.
 These documents will also be stored securely in the locked Year Head's office.
-Records will be retained in line with the school's Data Protection Policy.
+Records will be retained for seven years for reference purposes but individual cases once dealt with are considered closed.